OS2iot/OS2iot-docs/source/external-interface-design/external-interface-design.rst

 Figure 5 - External authentication systems

-OS2iot integrates to two external authentication systems:
+OS2iot integrates to the external authentication system: KOMBIT Adgangsstyring

--  KOMBIT Adgangsstyring

--  Active Directory

 These are described in detail in section 6 and 7, respectively.